Foundation Skills Study

 Feasibility study

-In addition to the national study Jobs and Skills Australia, in conjunction with the National Indigenous Australians Agency, is undertaking a feasibility study into how best to collect the literacy, numeracy and digital literacy skill levels of First Nations people.
+In addition to the national study, Jobs and Skills Australia is undertaking a feasibility study into how best to collect the literacy, numeracy and digital literacy skill levels of First Nations people.

-Advice regarding how best to deliver this part of the study will be sought from Aboriginal community-controlled organisations such as the Coalition of Peaks.
-This approach ensures Aboriginal and Torres Strait Islander people have a meaningful say on the work that will impact future policies and programs.
+Advice regarding how best to deliver this part of the study will be sought from a First Nations Cultural Advisory Panel.
+This approach will ensure Aboriginal and Torres Strait Islander people have a meaningful say on the study.
+Recommendations from the study will enable governments and the adult education sector to better understand First Nations people’s foundation skills needs to implement strategies to address them.

 Administrative data